PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Abstract

 \section{Abstract}

-Robotic manipulation of ungraspable objects with two-finger grippers presents significant challenges due to the paucity of graspable features, while traditional pre-grasping techniques, which rely on repositioning objects and leveraging external aids like table edges, lack the adaptability across object categories and scenes.
-Addressing this, we introduce \method, a novel pre-grasping planning framework that utilizes a point-level affordance representation and a relay training approach to enhance adaptability across a broad range of environments and object types, including those previously unseen.
-Demonstrated on the ShapeNet-v2 dataset, \method significantly improves grasping success rates by 69\% and validates its practicality through real-world experiments.
-This work offers a robust and adaptable solution for manipulating ungraspable objects.
+Robotic manipulation with two-finger grippers is challenged by objects lacking distinct graspable features.
+Traditional pre-grasping methods, which typically involve repositioning objects or utilizing external aids like table edges, are limited in their adaptability across different object categories and environments.
+To overcome these limitations, we introduce \method, a novel pre-grasping planning framework incorporating a point-level affordance representation and a relay training approach.
+Our method significantly improves adaptability, allowing effective manipulation across a wide range of environments and object types.
+When evaluated on the ShapeNet-v2 dataset, \method not only enhances grasping success rates by 69\% but also demonstrates its practicality through successful real-world experiments.
+These improvements highlight \method's potential to redefine standards for robotic handling of complex manipulation tasks in diverse settings.